click for accessibility tool

 The Group has negligible transactional foreign currency exposure, but does have a potentially significant currency translation exposure arising on the conversion of its substantial foreign currency denominated assets (mainly euro) and euro denominated earnings into sterling in the Group consolidated accounts.

-The Group seeks to limit its exposure to volatility in foreign exchange rates by hedging its foreign currency gross assets using either borrowings or derivative instruments.
-The Group targets a hedging range of between the last reported LTV ratio (32 per cent at 31 December 2022) and 100 per cent.
+The Group seeks to limit its exposure to volatility in foreign exchange rates by hedging at a level between the period-end Group LTV percentage and 100 per cent of its foreign currency gross assets through either borrowings or derivative instruments.

-At 31 December 2022, the Group had gross foreign currency assets which were 76 per cent (31 December 2021: 62 per cent) hedged by gross foreign currency denominated liabilities (including the impact of derivative financial instruments).
+At 30 June 2023, the Group had gross foreign currency assets which were 77 per cent hedged by gross foreign currency denominated liabilities (including the impact of derivative financial instruments).

 Interest Rate